techidaily/site-ai-live-streaming/source/_posts/new-learn-the-best-6-alternative-streaming-platforms-for-2024.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1492813/14559" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 2\.
+Pick an Appropriate Date and Time

+Another tip to consider is choosing the right time and date for the maximum viewers.
+In this regard, retailers should avoid a popular shopping period such as Black Friday.
+In contrast, it is suggested to pick weekends or holidays where customers must be free to join.
+Also, never choose the working hours of any day and consider the time zones for a global audience.

 ### 3\.
 Keep the Conversation Engaging and Funny